-Years ago, one of my students gave me a gift certificate to a bookstore as a parting gift for the school year.
-And with it, I purchased a tiny book called Biscuits and Scones: 62 Recipes from Breakfast Biscuits to Homey Desserts by Elizabeth Alston.
+Years ago, one of my students gave me a gift certificate to a bookstore as a parting thank you for the school year.
+With it, I purchased a tiny book called Biscuits and Scones: 62 Recipes from Breakfast Biscuits to Homey Desserts by Elizabeth Alston.
 Until Sunday, I’d never made another biscuit or shortcake recipe because those recipes are the very best.

 Until Sunday.